jupyterlab/jupyterlab/docs/source/user/urls.rst

       `${widget.context.path}:${Private.factoryNameProperty.get(widget)}`
   });

-Not that the part of the data key after the first `:`, `package.json:JSON` is dropped and is irrelevent.
+Not that the part of the data key after the first `:`, `package.json:JSON` is dropped and is irrelevant.